-Marente van der Valk is a London/Maastricht based chef, designer and food stylist.
-She graduated in 2012 from a MA Design and Environment at Goldsmiths University of London, and has since then been focusing on projects and events with an emphasis on environmental awareness, community mindedness and the social importance of food as well as the ephemeral and poetic qualities of food and the act of cooking and eating together.
+Marente van der Valk is a UK/NL based culinary artist and chef.
+She graduated in 2012 from a MA Design and Environment at Goldsmiths University of London and has since then been focusing on projects and events with an emphasis on environmental awareness, community mindedness and the social importance of food as well as the ephemeral and poetic qualities of food and the act of cooking and eating together.
 Her work is often a multi-sensory experience where a love for bringing people together results in a wealth of flavours and colours and a feel-good atmosphere.

-Marente’s professional career started in sustainable Product Design and, but a love for food and cooking persuaded her to explore the culinary world.
-For the past 7 years Marente has worked between London, Scotland and The Netherlands during which she has found an inspiring community who aim to connect people through food and the most brilliant ingredients available to a chef.
-The food Marente creates reflects the eclectic diversity of the sheer range of people she has worked and collaborated with, from The Guardian’s food styling team to migrant women from culinary social enterprise – Mazi Mas and from the Tabulatopia Collective to The Design Museum in Ghent (BE).
+Marente’s professional career started in sustainable Product Design, but a love for food and cooking persuaded her to explore the culinary world.
+In the past decade Marente has worked between London, Scotland and The Netherlands during which she has found inspiring communities who aim to connect people through food and the most brilliant ingredients available.
+The food and food-experiences Marente creates reflect the eclectic diversity of the sheer range of people she has worked and collaborated with, from The Guardian’s FOOD team to migrant women from culinary social enterprise – Mazi Mas and from the Tabulatopia Collective to The Design Museum in Ghent (BE).